Skip to content

 Two sidecar crons keep the DB fresh independent of caller demand:

 • conversation-observability-refresh.md — every 5 minutes (offset from ir-index-rebuild by 2 minutes), max_sessions=5, stale_only=true.
-Runs all four non-LLM refreshers (observed-sessions, commits, writes, PRs) AND auto-enqueues changed sessions into the summarization queue when summaries.use_incremental is on.
-Because the cron uses a 7-day window, PR (and commit/write) attribution for older sessions requires a one-off wide-window backfill (refresh_session_prs(days=…)) after the table first lands.
+Runs all five non-LLM refreshers (observed-sessions, commits, writes, PRs, note-reads) and auto-enqueues changed sessions while Session Summaries is active.
+Automatic summaries are on by default; features.conversation_summaries.wanted: false opts out.
+Because the cron uses a 7-day window, older history enters the pipeline through summarization_backfill.

 Lifecycle